Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 16.14.
 Write a void function that gets a number and reverse it, then display the result
        within main function.

 16.15.
+Write a void function that gets an array and find average, then display the result
+       within main function.

+16.16.
 Write a program that read an array and display it. access the array with pointers not with indexing
        operators[].

+17. Structure

+17.1.